2 Simple Ways to Extract GPS Coordinates from Pictures

 – Types of settings on the camera

-– GPS Coordinates where picture was taken
+– GPS Coordinates where the picture was taken

 People often leave this information in images they post on the Internet, sometimes to their demise, such as the no longer Anonymous hacker, “AnonWormer”.
 AnonWormer aka Higinio O Ochoa III used his Twitter account to post a picture of a woman holding a sign stating “PwNd by w0rmer & CabinCr3w”.
 AnonWormer left the Exif data in the picture.
 The FBI extracted the GPS coordinates and sent local authorities to the location where the picture was taken, in a Melbourne, Australia suburb, where they found Ochoa and arrested him.
 Reference the “Hacking cases’s body of evidence” article for more info on this case.